-The student’s extravagant lifestyle shocked many, especially after Canadian media learned that his father is a Taoist leader inside China.
+The student’s extravagant lifestyle shocked many, especially after Canadian media learned that his father was a Taoist leader in China.

 Traditional Taoism emphasizes living in harmony with “the way” and pursuing a simple life.
-How a Taoist leader was able to accumulate such wealth to support his child’s luxurious lifestyle became a highly debated topic.
+How a Taoist leader accumulated wealth to support his child’s luxurious lifestyle became highly debated.

 Student Escapes Kidnappers

-Lu Wanzhen, 22, is a Chinese international student enrolled at the private Yorkville University in Toronto.
+Lu Wanzhen, 22, is a Chinese international student at the private Yorkville University in Toronto.

 Lu lives a sumptuous life in Canada.
-According to Ontario government property records, Lu bought a condo in the town of Markham, near Toronto, on Dec.
-14, 2018.
-He paid $582,800 in Canadian dollars ($436,230) in cash.
+According to Ontario government property records, on December 14, 2018, he bought a condo in Markham, near Toronfor December 1400 in cash in Canadian dollars ($436,230).

 On Lu’s Instagram account, the young student flaunts the seven luxury cars he says he owns.
 Police who handled Lu’s kidnapping case later told local media that Lu owns four cars: a Rolls Royce Wraith (valued at $320,500), Ferrari 488 GTB ($234,400), Lamborghini Huracan ($203,674), and Land Rover Velar ($49,950).